Notes on Gravitational Physics: Tensors and Vector Spaces

-We'll use MTW notation, in which one writes the components of a vector $\bm v$ in two different frames as $v^i$ and $v^{i'}$, with the prime associated with the index.
+{\em Change of basis}: We'll use MTW notation, in which one writes the components of a vector $\bm v$ in two different bases as $v^i$ and $v^{i'}$, with the prime associated with the index.
 This reflects the fact that the vector itself does not change under a change of basis.

 If $({\bm e}_0, \dots, {\bm e}_{n-1})$ and $({\bm e}_{0'}, \dots, {\bm e}_{n-1'})$ are any two bases of $V$, then each vector ${\bm e}_i$ is a linear combination of the primed basis vectors ${\bm e}_{i'}$: \be {\bm e}_i = {\bm e}_{j'}\,a^{j'}{}_i. \ee